Brienne of Tarth: In the books

 In the novel A Feast for Crows, Brienne describes herself as "the only child the gods let [my father] keep.
 The freakish one, one not fit to be son or daughter."
-In "Beyond The Wall", a collection of essays, Caroline Spector describes Brienne as a "study in heartbreaking contradictions.
+In "Beyond the Wall", a collection of essays, Caroline Spector describes Brienne as a "study in heartbreaking contradictions.
 She embraces the romantic ideals of her culture, both emotionally and through her actions, but is continually betrayed by the real world simply because she cannot turn herself into the woman the Westerosi legends tell her she should be."

 In the TV adaptation

-Charlie Harwood of HBOwatch describes Brienne as "loyal, stubborn, headstrong, and judgmental.
-Despite the repeated insults from knights, who mockingly call her "Brienne the Beauty", she holds a simple idea of knighthood, believing that knights should be chivalrous and always honor their vows."
+Charlie Harwood of HBO Watch describes Brienne as "loyal, stubborn, headstrong, and judgmental.
+Despite the repeated insults from knights, who mockingly call her 'Brienne the Beauty', she holds a simple idea of knighthood, believing that knights should be chivalrous and always honor their vows."
 In an interview for SFX magazine, Gwendoline Christie described Brienne as an outsider who has had to develop "outer strength that often matches or supersedes that of any man in order to be treated with equality.
 She doesn't want to get married...yet she's internally romantic...she has an overriding sense of honour and what is right, and that's what makes her such a brilliant character to play: that her outer is so stable and masculine, but inside she's so fragile."